scaleoutsean/sfc/README.md

   - [History of SFC](#history-of-sfc)
   - [License and Trademarks](#license-and-trademarks)

-SFC is a metrics collection script for SolidFire storage systems running Element OS v12.5 or newer minor releases.
+SFC is a metrics and (limited) configuration collection script for SolidFire storage systems running Element OS v12.5 or newer minor releases.

 ## Architecture

 ![SFC architecture](./images/sfc-architecture.svg)

 You may use existing InfluxDB 3 instance or deploy new one based on standard Docker Compose or Kubernetes templates for InfluxDB 3.
 SFC uses InfluxDB v3 with default configuration.

 Grafana has to be user-provided and dashboards created once InfluxDB is added as Grafana data source.
 See [dashboards](./docs/dashboards.md) for help with that.

 ### Requirements